 - Commerce will collaborate with the IWIB Integrated Services Committee, and core partners to develop standards for integrated case management services and training for local staff to meet and exceed the established service standards.
 This will include improved and expanded training on best practices and linking participant outcomes data to the staff assigned to each customer. - The Illinois Community College Board will implement strategies for Local Title II providers to offer professional development on assessment for case managers.
-ICCB will also continue to work on alignment of the Adult Education Area Planning Councils with the LWIAs to foster better case management and customer services for individuals with multiple barriers to employment. - Title II Adult Education will continue to strategize with core and required partners, specifically TANF and Title I, to maximize efforts to provide coordinated services to mutual clients such as those underserved populations.
+ICCB will also continue to work on alignment of the Adult Education Area Planning Councils with the LWIAs to foster better case management and customer services for individuals with multiple barriers to employment.

+• Title II Adult Education will continue to strategize with core and required partners, specifically TANF and Title I, to maximize efforts to provide coordinated services to mutual clients such as those underserved populations.

-Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development leading an effort to create a Workforce Academy.
+Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development

+State agency partners will promote continuous improvement in career services and case management services through state and regional initiatives that promote leading business practices, working with the IWIB as part of its expanded role (WIOA 101(d)(3)(vii)).
+The IWIB and the Interagency Work Group, will be leading an effort to create a Workforce Academy.
 LWIB and local input of front-line and supervisory workforce personnel will be critical in the development of the Academy.
 The Academy will build a common understanding of Illinois' vision and support the move to an integrated delivery system building the capacity of staff through cross-training and other professional development opportunities.
 This capacity building and technical assistance plan is a key objective of the IWIB's Strategic Plan and will support the assurance that all partner agencies and front-line staff are adequately prepared to understand and develop an effective plan to address the customer's needs.